Making Tax Digital for Income Tax Self-Assessment

 - Don’t Panic.
 The shift to MTD is a gradual process.
 If you encounter any difficulties, contact HMRC or seek professional advice.

 Remember, the key is to be proactive and prepared.
-By taking action now, you can ensure a seamless transition to Making Tax Digital for Income Tax Self Assessment and reap the benefits of digital tax reporting.
+By taking action now, you can ensure a seamless transition to Making Tax Digital for Income Tax Self-Assessment and reap the benefits of digital tax reporting.